-It can be easy to dismiss the early signs of memory impairment in older loved ones as part of the aging process.
-While aging can have effects on memory, such as forgetfulness, Alzheimer’s disease and dementia exhibits distinguished signs.
+It can be easy to dismiss the early signs of memory impairment in an older family member as part of the natural aging process.
+While aging can affect memory, such as forgetfulness, Alzheimer’s disease and other forms of dementia exhibit more distinguished signs.
 Essential to the health of your older family members is your ability to differentiate between forgetfulness and something more severe.
-Fortunately, there are memory care services that are available for those in need of assistance.

-According to the Alzheimer’s Association, “there are 10 warning signs and symptoms.
+According to the Alzheimer’s Association, “there are ten warning signs and symptoms [of Alzheimer’s disease].
 If you notice any of them, don't ignore them.
 Schedule an appointment with your doctor.”
-The following are the 10 warning signs for you to be aware that an older loved one may be living with memory impairment.
+Below, we highlight these warning signs to help you recognize and be mindful of your loved one’s cognitive health.

 When simple planning for the day or how to prepare a meal becomes a struggle, it can be a red flag for memory impairment.
 Other issues that would fit in this category are solving simple math problems or forgetting how daily activities are performed.

 Losing track of time can happen to anyone of any age, but it can be concerning in certain situations.
-If your older loved one is forgetting the day, the date, or where they are it could be a sign of memory impairment.
+For example, if your family member often forgets the day, the date, or where they are, it could be a sign of memory impairment.

 Difficulty differentiating colors with no prior issues or misjudging spatial distances can relate to Alzheimer’s or other types of dementia.
 However, it can also be a sign of cataracts or different visions issues.
 In both cases, make an appointment with your loved one’s doctor.